Khokon-Chandra/hkchecklist/README.md

 - **PHP Version**: Always use PHP 8.2+ via "Select PHP Version" in cPanel
 - **Composer**: May need to be installed via SSH if not available in cPanel
 - **Node.js**: May not be available; build assets locally and upload
-- **Cron Jobs**: Use cPanel's Cron Jobs interface for scheduled tasks
 - **Email**: Configure SMTP settings in `.env` for email functionality

 ### Development vs Production